What Is International Day of Education, and Why Do We Celebrate It?

 If your students have a strong foundation in the SDGs already, consider facilitating a global read-aloud with your grade level team with a focus on books that shed light on education experiences around the world.
 Themed read-alouds help students imagine a life different from their own and contextualize the information they are learning about the world.
 You may also consider a service learning project with students that encourages them to collect donations for a book drive.
 The used books could then be given to an after-school reading program or youth center in your community.
 In whatever way you choose to celebrate International Day of Education, help students understand the value of a quality education and emphasize the roles they can play to advocate for education as a human right for students both near and far.

 Global learning enriches us all by preparing our students to become future leaders who positively impact the world by solving issues together.
-Partner with us and play a meaningful role in cultivating global citizens who create a more peaceful world.
+Partner with us and play a meaningful role in cultivating global leaders who create a more peaceful world.
 For more of our top resources for teachers, visit this web page.